aryklein/my-knowledge-vault/docs/databases/Opensearch troubleshooting.md

 ```

 Common reasons for unassigned shards:

 - `ALLOCATION_FAILED`: Could not allocate due to disk space, node filtering, etc.
 - `NODE_LEFT`: A node containing the shard left the cluster
 - `CLUSTER_RECOVERED`: Shards recovering after cluster restart
 - `INDEX_CREATED`: New index shards being allocated
+- `THROTTLE:` Shard allocation is temporarily paused to avoid overloading nodes.
+This usually happens when a node reaches the limit of concurrent shard recoveries (either incoming or outgoing).
+This is managed by the following cluster settings:
+	- `cluster.routing.allocation.node_concurrent_outgoing_recoveries`
+	- `node_concurrent_incoming_recoveries`, or `node_concurrent_recoveries`

 ## Resolving Allocation Issues